 Restricted stock units are valued based on the closing price of the underlying shares at the date of grant.
-Restricted stock units generally vest in equal annual installments over a four-year period or fully vest after a three-year period.
+Restricted stock units awarded to executive officers vest at the end of three years from the date of grant and those awarded to employees generally vest in equal annual installments over a four-year period.
+The restricted stock units are delivered on the vesting date.